Amin-MAG/My-Notes/ElasticSearch.md

 ### Website Search

-Websites which store a lot of content find elastic search a very useful tool for effective and accurate searches
+Websites that store a lot of content find Elasticsearch a very useful tool for effective and accurate searches.

 ### Enterprise Search